Began or Begun: Differences, Uses and Examples

 Of course, there are alternatives to the verb “to begin.”

 One that I’ve been using throughout this article is the verb “to start.”
-This verb is slightly more informal, and you can use it when speaking and writing in most situations.
-Be careful when using this in formal writing though, as “to begin” is often the better choice.
+This verb is slightly more informal, and you can use it in most situations.
+For formal writing, though, “to begin” is often the better choice.

 Let’s look at “to start” in the simple past: